williamjameshandley/vimteractive/README.rst

 `Vundle <https://github.com/VundleVim/Vundle.vim>`__,
 `Pathogen <https://github.com/tpope/vim-pathogen>`__ or the vim 8 native package manager (``:help packages``).
-If you’re masochistic enough to use
+If you're masochistic enough to use
 `Arch <https://wiki.archlinux.org/index.php/Arch_Linux>`__/`Manjaro <https://manjaro.org/>`__,
-it is also installable via the
+you can install vimteractive via the
 `aur <https://aur.archlinux.org/packages/vim-vimteractive>`__.
 For old-school users, there is also a package on the `vim repo <https://www.vim.org/scripts/script.php?script_id=5687>`__.